mayerrobert/Primes/PrimeLisp/solution_2/README.md

 Algorithm is base with 0 for primes.

 It uses dense bit setting loops based on the ideas in https://github.com/PlummersSoftwareLLC/Primes/pull/680 .
+The generated cond form that contains the dense bit-setting-loops for low factors will be printed to the screen after uncommenting line 321.

 PrimeSieveBitops.lisp also amends sbcl's peephole optimizer with a pattern that combines successive `OR` instructions with the same target register and immediate source operands of size signed-byte-32 or smaller.